Icky Thump (song)

-"Icky Thump" is a song by the American alternative rock band the White Stripes, released on April 26, 2007 as the first single from their sixth and final album of the same name.
-Written by Jack White and composed by the band, it is a heavy garage-rock piece with lyrics challenging anti-immigration pundits for their hypocrisy.
+"Icky Thump" is a song by American rock duo the White Stripes from their sixth and final album, Icky Thump (2007).
+It was released as the album's lead single by Warner Bros. and XL in April 2007.
+Written by Jack White and composed by the band, "Icky Thump" is a heavy garage rock piece with lyrics challenging anti-immigration pundits for their hypocrisy.

-"Icky Thump" received positive reviews from critics and won the Grammy Award for Best Rock Performance by a Duo or Group with Vocal; it was ranked by Rolling Stone as one of the best songs of 2007.
-It peaked at number 26 on the US Billboard Hot 100 and number two on the UK singles chart, and was certified platinum in the United States.
+"Icky Thump" was acclaimed and won the Grammy Award for Best Rock Performance by a Duo or Group with Vocal; it peaked at number 26 on the US Billboard Hot 100 and number two on the UK singles chart, and was certified platinum.
+It was ranked by Rolling Stone and Triple J as one of the best songs of 2007.

 Background and recording

 The name of the track comes from the north-English exclamation "Ecky thump!"
 (Both "ecky" and "thump" are euphemisms for hell.)
 The phrase was popularized in an episode of the British comedy series The Goodies.
 The album title was then changed to "Icky" to make it more accessible to American teenage audiences.

 "Icky Thump" was recorded and mixed at Nashville's Blackbird Studio.
 The song was tracked on January 20 and 21, 2007.
 An attempted synth overdub was done on January 20 and guitar overdubs were done on January 21.
 Meg White and Jack White playing a 1959 Univox synth and the guitar solo were overdubbed on January 22, 2007.
 The guitar pedals used for the solo were a Zvex Wooly Mammoth and a DigiTech Whammy.

 The B-side on the CD single, "Catch Hell Blues", was also recorded on January 20, 2007, with the B-side on the seven-inch single, "Baby Brother", recorded during the album sessions.